KingTChawla/DebtDestroyer/docs/Debt_Destroyer_App_Specification.md

 **Monetization:** Subscription-based model with three tiers (Free / Pro / Lifetime).
 **Core Principles:** Behavior > Math, smallest-to-largest payoff, no lending, privacy by design.

-> **Note:** This specification reflects an architectural revision made on 2025-11-05 (post DevLog 2) that simplified the original 5-tab navigation to a cognitive-optimized 4-screen framework.

 ---

 ## 0) Development Environment Setup